datahubio/blog/italian-serie-a-the-numbers-advanced-statistics-for-fans-and-professionals.md

 ---
-title: "Italian Serie A the numbers: advanced statistics for fans and professionals"
+title: "30+ Years of History – The most comprehensive Serie A dataset available"
-description: Three decades of open football data for journalists, investors, and managers in the football industry.
+description: Football open data: structured stats for journalists, analysts & managers – updated daily.
 date: 2025-01-31
 authors: [Nina Komadina]
 ---

 ![V01 grosso](/assets/v01-grosso-italy-world-cup-2006-football.svg)

+In the early 2000s, AC Milan built Milan Lab -  **a performance analysis system that used medical, physical, and tactical data to manage player fitness.** It helped extend the careers of stars like Paolo Maldini and Clarence Seedorf.
+While rivals relied on instinct and tradition, Milan used data-driven insights on player fatigue, injury prevention, and tactical efficiency - leading to Champions League triumphs and Serie A dominance.

+Fast-forward to today, and every high-level football professional - coaches, investors, journalists, and bookmakers - knows that data is the game behind the game.

+That’s why we built the **Italian Serie A Dataset, a goldmine of detailed match data from 1990-1991** to the current season designed for those who want to make smarter bets, sharper analyses, and better performance.

 ## 1\.
 The Italian Serie A dataset identikit

-The implementation of data analysis makes football as we know it today.
-This is particularly true for the Italian Serie A, one of the most tactical leagues in the world.

-Let’s face it: if you want to be a professional in contemporary football, you cannot neglect the **matches’ statistics**.
-That’s why DataHub.io decided to offer you an overarching dataset collection, gathering detailed information **from the ‘90-’91 up to the current season**.

 ![V02 maradona](/assets/v02-maradona-football-dios-italy-data.svg)

+From tactical deep dives to investment insights, this dataset offers everything from full-time results to advanced metrics like shot accuracy, disciplinary records, and corner patterns.
 We value the football industry professionals’ need for reliable information on a wide range of statistics.
-That’s why we decided to address **more than 20 variables** for each game:
+That’s why we decided to address more than 20 variables for each game:

 * Home and away **team**;
 * **Date** and **referee**;